About

 - Fisheries: Sustainable management of cod, crab, and shrimp stocks under science-based quotas

-- Mining: Rare earth elements, iron ore, and graphite from Labrador deposits
+- Mining: Iron ore, nickel, and other mineral resources from Labrador deposits

-- Technology & Innovation: AI research, data centers, and aerospace engineering
+- Technology & Innovation: Digital services, Arctic research, and aerospace engineering centred on Gander and Goose Bay

 - Tourism: Natural heritage, culture, and history attract visitors worldwide

-The Newfoundland Sovereign Fund, valued at over $260 billion, ensures intergenerational prosperity from resource revenues.
+The Newfoundland Sovereign Fund helps ensure intergenerational prosperity from resource revenues.

 International Relations

-As a founding member of NATO (1949) and the Six Eyes intelligence alliance, Newfoundland plays a vital role in North Atlantic security.
-The Republic maintains diplomatic relations with over 90 nations and participates actively in:
+As a founding member of NATO (1949), Newfoundland plays a vital role in North Atlantic security.
+The Republic maintains diplomatic relations with a wide range of nations and participates actively in:

 - United Nations and specialized agencies